 Lyrics © Sony/ATV Music Publishing LLC, Universal Music Publishing Group

-Felix doesn’t jump up, but he’ scurries around the go-go platform collecting all the money patrons are throwing at us.
+Felix does not jump up, but he’ scurries around the go-go platform collecting all the money patrons are throwing at us.
 We keep singing the chorus and are giving the crowd a good show.
 Then someone yells, “Raid.”
 Felix grabs both of us and we hustle out the back door.
-We run down the back alley, still naked, pausing only when we’re in Felix’s car to put on our jeans and tees.
+We run down the back alley, still naked, pausing only when we are in Felix’s car to put on our jeans and tees.
 We drive away in a hurry.

 “That’s exciting,” I note while Jace giggles.
 “We didn’t plan that grand finale though.”